triton-inference-server/server/docs/models_and_schedulers.rst

 When an inference request for the ensemble model is received, the ensemble scheduler will:

-1. Recognizes that the "IMAGE" tensor in the request is mapped to input "RAW_IMAGE" in the preprocess model.
+1. Recognize that the "IMAGE" tensor in the request is mapped to input "RAW_IMAGE" in the preprocess model.

-2. Checks models within the ensemble and sends an internal request to the preprocess model becuase all the input tensors required are ready.
+2. Check models within the ensemble and send an internal request to the preprocess model becuase all the input tensors required are ready.

-3. Recognizes the completion of the internal request, collects the output tensor and maps the content to "preprocessed_image" which is an unique name known within the ensemble.
+3. Recognize the completion of the internal request, collect the output tensor and map the content to "preprocessed_image" which is an unique name known within the ensemble.

-4. Maps the newly collected tensor to inputs of the models within the ensemble.
+4. Map the newly collected tensor to inputs of the models within the ensemble.
    In this case, the inputs of "classification_model" and "segmentation_model" will be mapped and marked as ready.

-5. Checks models that require the newly collected tensor and sends internal requests to models whose inputs are ready, the classification model and the segmentation model in this case.
+5. Check models that require the newly collected tensor and send internal requests to models whose inputs are ready, the classification model and the segmentation model in this case.
 Note that the responses will be in arbitrary order depending on the load and computation time of individual models.

-6. Repeats step 3-5 until no more internal requests should be sent, and then responses to the inference request with the tensors mapped to the ensemble output names.
+6. Repeat step 3-5 until no more internal requests should be sent, and then response to the inference request with the tensors mapped to the ensemble output names.